-The rumors have been swirling for some time now, but as of yesterday it has been officially announced by Portland Parks — an all-season, asphalt pumptrack is coming to Portland’s Gateway Green Bike Park.
+The rumors have been swirling for some time now, but its finally happened— an all-season, asphalt pumptrack has been constructed at Portland’s Gateway Green Bike Park.

-We’ve been waiting some time for the official announcement, and it’s finally here.
-Portland Parks has contracted with American Ramp Company to construct the asphalt pump track.
-Located in the center of the new park, its the final piece of the Phase II improvements to the bike park that was initially established as the Dirt Lab project.
+Portland Parks contracted with American Ramp Company to construct the asphalt pump track.
+Located in the center of the new park, it’s the crown of the Phase II improvements to the bike park that was initially established as the Dirt Lab project.

-The Phase II improvements are slated to be completed with the park reopening in mid-November.
+The Phase II improvements are slated to be completed with the park reopening Thanksgiving Day.

 A paved track in Portland is huge.
 As residents of the PNW already know, we often experience some long wet winters, and even during respites from precipitation, our trails are often too wet to responsibly ride.
 With the new improvements to the Gateway Green Bike Park slated to wrap up in November for the official re-opening, it’s highly likely we won’t be able to actually ride any of the new jump lines and features due to it being too wet.